expo/expo/docs/pages/versions/unversioned/sdk/device.md

 ### `Device.getMACAddressAsync(interfaceName?: string)`

-Gets the network adapter MAC address.
+Gets the specified network interface's MAC address.

 #### Arguments (Android Only)

-- **interfaceName (_string_)** -- A string representing interface name (`eth0`, `wlan0`) or `null`, meaning the method should fetch MAC address of the first available interface.
+- **interfaceName (_string_)** -- A string representing interface name (`eth0`, `wlan0`) or `null`, meaning the method should fetch the MAC address of the first available interface.
 (On iOS this argument is ignored.)
+If undefined interface name passed in, the method would reject the promise with corresponding message.

 #### Returns

-A Promise that resolves to a string of the network adapter MAC address or empty string if there's no such address matching the interface.
+A Promise that resolves to a string of the network adapter MAC address or return `null` if there's no such address matching the interface.

 **Examples**